37+ Creative Easter Egg Decorating Design Ideas

 This Czech-style hand-painted eggs are made with beeswax and permanent dyes.
 You can make multi-colored and patterned eggs using the video tutorial and written instructions of the above-linked article.

-These polka dotted eggs would be fun to make for Easter.
-For the colors, you can mix pastel, metallic and neon acrylic paints.
+These geometric-printed eggs would be fun to make for Easter.
+You can follow the process with both dyed and undyed eggs.